YUKON PROVINCIAL NOMINEE PROGRAM

-Those with a valid profile in the Express Entry system of Immigration, Refugees and Citizenship Canada [IRCC] are eligible for the Yukon Express Entry stream.
+Individuals who have a valid profile in the system of Express Entry of the IRCC or Immigration, Refugees, and Citizenship Canada are eligible for the stream of Yukon Express Entry.

-Foreign nationals that do not have an Express Entry profile would be eligible for –
+The foreign nationals who do not have a profile in Express Entry would be eligible for:

-- Skilled Worker stream, if their occupation is under NOC Skill Type 0 [zero], or Skill Levels A or B
+- Stream of Skilled Worker – If their occupation is listed in the NOC Skill Type 0, or Skill Levels A or B

-- Critical Impact Worker stream, if their occupation is under NOC Skill Levels C or D.
+Stream of Critical Impact Worker – If their occupation is listed in NOC Skill Levels C or D.

 How will I know my NOC code?

-Canada’s National Occupational Classification [NOC] matrix lists the different occupations available in the Canadian labour market, assigning a 4-digit code to each of the individual professions.
+The NOC or National Occupational Classification matrix lists the various occupations available in the labor market of Canada.
+It assigns a 4-digit code for each of the profession.

-Suppose a person is offered employment in Yukon under NOC 5121: Authors and Writers, they would have a Skill Level A, that is, occupations usually requiring a University education.
+If a person is offered a job in Yukon through NOC 5121: Writers and Authors, they are assigned Skill Level A, that is.
+The occupations require a University education.

-Hence, they would be eligible for the YNP’s Skilled Worker Stream.
+As a result, they are eligible for the Skilled Worker Stream of YNP.

 What is the Yukon Community Pilot?

-Under the Yukon Community Pilot, to run from January 2020 until June 2023, qualified candidates will be granted a 2-year location-restricted open work permit for working in Yukon.
+In the Yukon Community Pilot, valid from January 2020 to June 2023, the eligible candidates will be issued a 2-year open work permit which is location-restricted for working in Yukon.

 I am the main applicant under the Yukon Community Pilot.
 Can my spouse work anywhere in Yukon?

-Provided the principal applicant is employed in at least 1 NOC Skill Type 0 or Skill Levels A/B positions in Yukon, their spouse or common-law partner might be issued a location-specific open work permit under LMIA exemption code C41.
+If the principal applicant is employed in Skill Levels A/B positions or 1 NOC Skill Type 0 in Yukon, their /spouse can be issued an open work permit, which is location-specific through the LMIA exemption code C41.

-Generally, the spouse/partner would be granted a location-specific open work permit restricted to the same Yukon community as the principal applicant’s job location.
+Usually, the common-law partner/spouse is granted a location-specific open work permit in the same community of Yukon as the principal applicant’s job location.

 speak to a counsellor